zixinyang9109/P2P/README.md

 ## Baselines

-We provide configuration files, scripts, and pretrained weights to reproduce results from several baselines:
+If you want to check details about how to get results from baselines and integrate the P2P into Lepard and LiverMatch, you can download our [configuration files, scripts, and pretrained weights](https://drive.google.com/file/d/1L0mWJevuJVbdiOjW7o0wLeAFCpCmug8o/view?usp=sharing) of the following baselines:

 * [Go-ICP](https://github.com/aalavandhaann/go-icp_cython)
 * [RoITr](https://github.com/haoyu94/RoITr)